-Born of Viking origins in the Netherlands, Teye was fascinated, nay obsessed with guitars.
-He started on the family piano at age 4, then finally was allowed a terrible electric guitar which he immediately started modding, searching for the sounds that he heard in his head.
+Born of Viking origins in the Netherlands, I was fascinated, nay obsessed with guitars.
+I started on the family piano at age 4 moving to guitar in 1968, then finally was able to acquire a terrible electric guitar which I immediately started modding, searching for the sounds that I heard in my head.

-He bought his first decent guitar, a Gibson, and a few days later Teye sunk in the router to make space for a 3rd pickup.
-Never mind the warranty: innovation beckoned and the switching he installed as a teenager is not all that different from his current 3-pickup Electric Gypsy guitars.
+I bought my first decent guitar, a Gibson SG, and a few days later I sunk in the router to make space for a 3rd pickup.
+Never mind the warranty: innovation beckoned (and the switching I installed as a teenager is not all that different from my current 3-pickup Electric Gypsy guitars)

-Then Teye got a haircut and entered the Conservatory of Classical Guitar.
-This wild move was followed by another even more exotic: Teye hitch-hiked into flamenco music and was adopted by a gypsy family in Andalucia who taught him to play authentic flamenco guitar.
+Then I got a haircut and entered the Conservatory of Classical Guitar.
+This wild move was followed by another even more exotic: I hitch-hiked into flamenco music and was adopted by a gypsy family in Andalucia who taught me to play authentic flamenco guitar.

-In Andalucia (southern Spain) Teye found plenty of the incredible moorish architecture that he had been so impressed with since as a young boy he devoured the works of Hal Foster.
-This fragile and intricate moorish beauty would feature heavily in his later guitar designs.
+In Andalucia (southern Spain) I found plenty of the incredible moorish architecture that I had been so impressed with since as a young boy I devoured the works of Hal Foster.
+The fragile and intricate moorish beauty would feature heavily in my later guitar designs.
 Anyone who’s been to Cordoba, Sevilla and Granada will immediately notice.

-Teye moved to the USA on invitation of country-rock cult legend Joe Ely and they released an album that mixed Joe’s Americana with Teye’s flamenco guitar: “Letter to Laredo” which made the 1995 year-end top ten of Spin and top 15 of Rolling Stone.
+I moved to the USA on invitation of country-rock cult legend Joe Ely and he released an album that mixed Joe’s Americana with my flamenco guitar: “Letter to Laredo” which made the 1995 year-end top ten of Spin and top 15 of Rolling Stone magazine.

-Teye went on to form a pure Flamenco ensemble together with his wife Belen, a flamenco dancer from Sevilla, Spain, and they toured the world.
-Teye pioneered several inventions for this group: a footswitchable portable dance floor with built-in contact microphones, a MIDI-switched light show, a modular headphone practise flamenco guitar, and he helped perfect the B-band contact soundboard and undersaddle pickup system.
+I went on to form a pure Flamenco ensemble together with my wife Belen, a flamenco dancer from Sevilla, Spain, and we toured the world.
+I pioneered several inventions for this group: a footswitchable portable dance floor with built-in contact microphones, a MIDI-switched light show, a modular headphone practise flamenco guitar, and I helped perfect and fine-tune the fantastic B-band contact soundboard and undersaddle condenser pickup system.

-And for himself he built a tube distortion pedal, a tube guitar amp, and his own design electric guitar.
+And for myself I built a tube distortion pedal, a tube guitar amp, and my own design electric guitar.
 And then everything changed.

-The Industry Pros offered Teye serious money for this instrument, and so he started taking orders.
-His wait list grew to over a year and Teye teamed up with his record company boss Evert Wilbrink and started making guitars in earnest, expanding his line with affordable versions built by a team of employees.
+THE Industry Pros offered I serious money for this instrument, and so I started taking orders.
+My wait list grew to over a year and I teamed up with my record company boss Evert Wilbrink and started making guitars in earnest, expanding my line with affordable versions built by a team of employees.

-This was driven by his desire to offer his ‘ideal guitar’ to all those players who did not have the thick pocketbooks required to buy one of his top-of-the-line Master instruments, and during the decade following his first ‘S (Second) Series’ of 2008, Teye devoted an incredible amount of energy to make this desire become reality.
+This move was driven by my desire to offer my ‘ideal guitar’ to all those players who did not have the thick pocketbooks required to buy one of my top-of-the-line Master instruments, and during the decade following my first ‘S (Second) Series’ of 2008, I devoted an incredible amount of energy to make this desire become reality.
 S-, T-(Third), R-, F-, L-, E-(Emperor) series saw a constant improvement and many a new development.
-After constant prodding, and two one-offs, Teye started making basses too.
-And he came with new models: the Gypsy Arrow™ and Jazz Cat™.
+After constant customer prodding, and two one-offs, I started making basses too.
+And I came with new models: the Gypsy Arrow™ and Jazz Cat™.

 The resulting Master guitar or bass is befitting of a King, a Sultan, a Maharadja in sheer luxury and opulence.
 Teye’s guitars routinely win direct A/B-comparisons with the most prized vintage instruments and reside at the top of today’s boutique market.
 But then they are so much more than just great guitars…